APIs-guru/openapi-directory/README.md

  - [commandcar](https://github.com/tikalk/commandcar#installing-from-api-models) - Curl on steroids
  - https://datafire.io - allows you to process and transfer data between APIs, databases, and more
  - [Material Swagger UI Hub](https://darosh.github.io/angular-swagger-ui-material/hub/) - testing and exploring hub for Material Swagger UI demo
+ - [Paw](https://luckymarmot.com/paw) - The most powerful HTTP client for Mac - You can import definitions and directly play with the APIs, [see how](https://luckymarmot.com/paw/doc/examples/search-apis).

 Also used as test suite in following projects:
  - [swagger-parser](https://github.com/BigstickCarpet/swagger-parser) - Swagger 2.0 parser and validator for Node and browsers